3urobeat/cs2-autoaccept-linux/README.md

 ## Download
 **Easy way:**
-Install `OpenCV` using your package manager (for example on Arch: `sudo pacman -S opencv`)
-If your package manager's repositories don't contain pre-built opencv binaries you have to compile it yourself.
-Take a look at the instructions below!

-Note: I had issues with the Arch opencv package where my program would not compile with linker errors.
-Compiling opencv myself solved this issue.
-YMMV.

 Head over to the [release section](https://github.com/3urobeat/csgo-autoaccept/releases/latest) and download the latest executable.

 Open a terminal in the folder the executable is now located (your Downloads folder I guess?).